helsbels-del/the-village-bookshelf/TESTING.md

 The full `style.css` file was tested using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

-- ✅ No errors or warnings detected.
+- No errors or warnings detected.
+See screenshots below.

 ---